Philadelphia just warned people not to do WHAT with dumpsters now?

 It’s super creative — we’ll give them that.
 But sanitary?
 Probably not.

-The guys threw a block party last weekend, drawing the attention of city officials who were, not surprisingly, NOT happy with the dumpster pool.
+The guys threw a block party last weekend, drawing the attention of city officials who were, not surprisingly, NOT happy with the dumpster pool. false

 The Department of Licenses and Inspections issued a statement saying the city won’t be issuing permits for block party dumpster pools.